The Changeling Hypothesis:

 I think we really ought to be asking whether we have enough information to postulate just how the Horcrux-creation spell works yet.
 Because just about any attempt to extrapolate what happened depends on that.

-We might just have enough to work from, although we may still be missing critical bits which would render any speculation obsolete.
+Taking into account a few other bits of information that we have about Tom Riddle, we might just have enough to work from, although we may still be missing critical bits which would render any speculation obsolete.
 But we might as well make the effort.
 We certainly are not going to be given any further information now.

 To repeat: The Avada Kadavra does not create a Horcrux.